Minnesota National Guard activated to support wildfire fight

-Members of the Minnesota National Guard support the state’s efforts to combat the Camp House Wildfire near Brimson, Minnesota, May 13, 2025.
-Currently, the Camp House, Jenkins Creek, and Munger Shaw Wildfires are burning North of Duluth, Minnesota, spreading across nearly 20,000 acres.
-Governor Tim Walz activated the Minnesota National Guard to support local authorities adding more than 20 Airmen and Soldiers, three UH-60 Blackhawk and one CH-47 Chinook helicopters, and two fueling trucks to the overall effort.
-(Minnesota National Guard photos by Capt.
-Sydney Boe)
+Members of the Minnesota National Guard help the Minnesota Department of Natural Resources fight the Camp House Wildfire near Brimson May 15, 2025.
+Currently, the Camp House, Jenkins Creek, and Munger Shaw Wildfires are burning North of Duluth, spreading across more than 32,000 acres.
+Governor Tim Walz activated the Minnesota National Guard to support local authorities adding nearly 30 Airmen and Soldiers, and three refueling trucks, one CH-47 Chinook and three UH-60 Blackhawk helicopters to the overall effort.
+Altogether, the three fires have consumed approximately 50 square miles of forest; an area similar in size to the city of Minneapolis.

+“We’re assisting our fellow Minnesotans because we are Minnesotans,” said Minnesota’s Adjutant General, Army Maj.
+Gen. Shawn Manke.
+“We live here.
+We work here.
+And we serve here.
+Our Guard members take great pride in supporting our communities during challenging times.
+We’ll continue to coordinate closely with local authorities and do everything we can to protect lives and property.”

 |Date Taken: